-- Particle:- It is just a quantity of matter, having practically no linear dimensions but possesses only a position; the measure of this quantity of matter being the mass of the particle.
+- Particle:- It is just a quantity of matter, having practically no linear dimensions but possessing only a position; the measure of this quantity of matter is the mass of the particle.

 - Event:- An event stands for anything that occurs suddenly or instantaneously at a point in space.
 It, thus, involves both, a position and time of occurrence.

 - Observer:- A person or equipment that can locate, record, measure and interpret an event is called an observer.

 NEWTON’S NOTIONS OF SPACE

 In Newton’s model, both space and time are unaffected by the presence or absence of objects.
 That is space and time are absolute, an arena where the play of Nature unfolds.
 In Newton’s words,